-This course will introduce students to the transformation of the World Wide Web from an information space to one that is increasingly seen as a series of dynamic knowledge sites.
-These new types of sites take advantage of the affordances of Web 2.0, including more dynamic multimodality, interactivity, user-generated content and enhanced usability.
-These changes in how content is generated, shared, and delivered raise new issues, including the ethics and challenges of analysing this content for research and business purposes.
+This course introduces students to the transformation of the World Wide Web from an information space with a limited number of content creators to a complex network of dynamic knowledge sites to which all users can contribute.
+These changes in how content is generated, shared, and delivered come with new economic, ethical and legal challenges.